tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/learn-python-and-julia.md

 ### Lambda functions

-Lambda functions are anonymous functions, meaning they don't have a name, like regular function defined with `def`.
-They can have any number of arguments, but are limited to a single expression.
+Lambda functions are anonymous functions, meaning they don't have a name, like regular functions that are defined with `def`.
+They can have any number of arguments but are limited to a single expression.
 They are often used for quick one-off functions, where using an anonymous function prevents an overkill of function definition.
-For example, where a function is required as argument of another function.
+For example, where a function is required as an argument of another function.
 In the example, the lambda function squares each element in the list.

 The `map` function is used to apply the lambda function to each item in the `numbers` list.